SFPC/code-paper-scissors/readme.md

 - Robby Kraft
 - Pam Liou

+# Outline

+*How does our understanding of technology change when abstractions become tangible?
+In this course, paper acts as a bridge between code, mathematics, and our human sensory experience of the world.*

+Course objectives:

+- learn how folding can be used to augment or replace traditional engineering methods
+- foundational methods in kirigami and pop-ups
+- contemporary origami design from uniaxial bases to software based computational flat-foldability
+- an introduction to silkscreened electronics
+- an introduction to prototyping methods, manufacturing, code-based modeling and testing strategies, how to: graphic design for 3-D forms

 # Classes

 ## Introduction

 *Robby, Kelli, Coralie, and Taeyoon Choi*

-> Feb 4

-Taeyoon will welcome everyone to SFPC.
-Three Code-Paper-Scissors instructors will introduce the three main tracks:
+In this introduction, Taeyoon will introduce the class, give context for SFPC’s mission and history, and discuss logistics  Three of the Code-Paper-Scissors instructors will introduce themselves, their work, and the ground they will cover:

 - Robby: origami, math history, software
 - Coralie: paper electronics
 - Kelli: function from structure

-We'll spend time getting to know our fellow students, the space, tools, and finish the evening with our first origami activity and an introduction to crease patterns.
+We'll spend time getting to know our fellow students, the space, the plotter, the tools, and the wall of cut/fold pattern dielines and templates.
+We will finish the evening with our first origami activity and an introduction to crease patterns.

-## Foundation Skill-Building: Paper Engineering
+## Paper as an Interface on the world, Paper Gadgets

 *Kelli*

-> Feb 5, 13

-## Pop-up Mechanisms

-*Simon Arizpe*

-> Feb 6
+When tech is made physical it becomes radically accessible.
+In this class, we will discuss a multitude of wants that paper can make difficult abstractions tangible and help us observe the delicate physical forces of the world around us.

+## The Fundamentals of Pop-ups

+*Simon*

+In this hands-on workshop, students will learn the essential structures of paper engineering and pop-ups by creating their own textbooks.
+They will then apply what they have learned towards designing and building their own pop-ups.
+During this section, students will be familiarized with the tools and techniques used in the field by building examples of mechanisms for themselves while gaining a basic understanding of pop-up book design.

+## Paper Electronics 1

+*Coralie, Pam*

+In this workshop, we will use paper electronics to rebuild common components with paper.
+We will first explore paper circuits, make a light turn on and off, and then make a radial potentiometer.
+At the end of the class, we will learn how speakers work and make a fully-functional paper speaker.
+How can we incorporate structure to bend, extend, or alter these projects’ functionality?

+## Paper Electronics 2

+*Coralie*

+In this class, we will rethink gestures to interact with paper interfaces and construct a paper synthesizer.
+We will start with reimagine what a graphic-based interface can be and what kinds of interaction does it offer?
+(Does it isolating notes?
+Will it allow for sliding sounds?
+Or randomness?
+Or for chords to be played?)
+How does structure dictate how the instrument must be played?

 ## Origami Design 1: Flat-foldability and uniaxial bases

 *Robby*

-> Feb 7

 [syllabus](https://paper.dropbox.com/doc/Origami-Design-1--AWnpyO25FCHwsHAJjaT94rbkAQ-8igCiI3wEzS3887lUpEiA)